Claudia Christian: Advocate

 Christian is an advocate of The Sinclair Method (TSM), a medication-based method for treating alcohol dependence.
 TSM involves the targeted use of naltrexone.
 She credits TSM with saving her life in 2009.
 To increase awareness of this treatment, she collaborated with Morgan Grant Buchanan to write a book, Babylon Confidential, and made a documentary, One Little Pill, about the science behind this method.
 In 2013, she founded the 501(c)(3) non-profit organization C Three Foundation to educate medical professionals and people suffering from alcohol dependence about the success of TSM.
-She has spread the word through her TEDx talk on the subject, podcast appearances, contributions to magazine articles, and her television, newspaper and magazine interviews.
+Christian has spread awareness of TSM through her TEDx talk on the subject, podcast appearances, contributions to magazine articles, and television, newspaper and magazine interviews.